cjh232/spotify-api-wrapper/README.md

 ### Future Authentication:

 Wrapper will eventually use **Authorization Code Flow with Proof Key for Code Exchange (PKCE)** to avoid the need for a Client Secret.

+> The authorization code flow with PKCE is the best option for mobile and desktop applications where it is unsafe to store your client secret.
+It provides your app with an access token that can be refreshed.

+For more information, refer to the [Spotify Authorization Guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow)

 To declare the Spotify class you will need to provide the **Client ID** and a **Redirect URI**.

 ```js